 Property Description Default Value context-path The context path to be used to configure the web container for the Sync4j Server DS module.
-Sync4j Server DS will respond to URLs starting with this context path. /sync4j dbms Name of the database where Sync4j Server DS tables will be created.
-One of: • ansisql99 • hypersonic • mysql • oracle • postgresql • sybase • sqlserver postgresql jdbc.classpath Classpath including the JDBC driver for the database if not included in the system classpath. jdbc.driver JDBC driver class. org.postgresql.Driver jdbc.password Database user password sync4j jdbc.url JDBC connection URL jdbc:postgresql://localhost/sync4j modules-to-install Comma separated list of Sync4j Server DS modules to install.
-If one has already installed the module once, this will simply reinstall it again. foundation-1.5.1,pdi-1.3 Modules-to-uninstall Comma separated list of Sync4j Server DS modules to be un-installed.
+Sync4j Server DS will respond to URLs starting with this context path. dbms Name of the database where Sync4j Server DS tables will be created.
+One of: ansisql99 hypersonic mysql oracle postgresql sybase sqlserver postgresql jdbc.classpath Classpath including the JDBC driver for the database if not included in the system classpath. jdbc.driver JDBC driver class. org.postgresql.Driver jdbc.password Database user password sync4j jdbc.url JDBC connection URL jdbc:postgresql://localhost/sync4j modules-to-install Comma separated list of Sync4j Server DS modules to install.
+If one has already installed the module once, this will simply reinstall it again.
+Modules-to-uninstall Comma separated list of Sync4j Server DS modules to be un-installed.
 If one does not specify this any previous installed module will reside in the Sync4j Server DS. server-name The server URI that will be specified in the SyncML messages.
-The server will respond only to messages addressed to this URI.
+The server will respond only to messages addressed to this URI. server-name=http://localhost:8080/sync4j/sync